 It leaves us open to listening to the tempting voices which the enemy of our faith is ready to supply when we’re unhappy.

 We’re told in the Bible: “Above all else, guard your heart, for it is the wellspring of life” (Proverbs 4:23).

 It also says, “Let your eyes look straight ahead; fix your gaze directly before you.
 Make level paths for your feet and take only ways that are firm.
 Do not swerve to the right or to the left; keep your foot from evil” (Proverbs 4:25-27).

-Wishing and hoping to the point of being so discontent that you leave your heart unguarded, can be dangerous.
+Wishing and hoping that someone was your husband to the point of being so discontent that you leave your heart unguarded, can be dangerous.

 How many times we’ve heard the statement said, “We never meant for it to happen, it just did!”
 That’s why we want to warn you to guard your heart and put your eyes on your own path —not someone else’s.

 Below, we have provided several links to articles that discuss this very problem.
 We hope you’ll prayerfully read them and ask the Lord to teach you what you need to learn from them —either for your own situation or to share with someone else.

 Just click on the links provided below: